 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-This pumpkin hummus takes 10 minutes to whip up (and that's including opening the can of chickpeas and pumpkin).
-Plus, I love that it uses a whole can of pumpkin so you're not left with a random half-used can that eventually goes bad in the fridge.
+This creamy pumpkin hummus recipe takes 10 minutes to whip up (and that's including opening the can of chickpeas and pumpkin).
+Plus, I love that it uses a whole can of pumpkin, so you're not left with a random half-used can that eventually goes bad in the fridge...

 ...or is that just me?

 Many pumpkin hummus recipes are sweet like a dessert, but this one is savory with a touch of sweetness from the pumpkin.
 My hummus loving husband even said, "I think this is better than your regular hummus recipe!"

 Folks, if that's not a great review, I'm not sure what is.